 Alex Carlton Johnson, Vice President of the Chicago and Northwestern Railroad, was a great admirer of the Black Hills of South Dakota and the Lakota Sioux Tribes that called the area home.
 He dreamed of building a “Showplace of the West,” a tribute to the Native Americans and the Black Hills that surrounded him.

-On July 1, 1928, less than a year after construction began, the hotel opened its doors to the first guests.
-The first guest was named Patio Neels and that is where the bar off the lobby got its name.
+On July 1, 1928, less than a year after construction began, the hotel opened its doors.
+The first guest was named Patio Neels, and how the bar off the lobby got its name.
 Thus began a long line of visitors, dignitaries, presidents, and celebrities that would stay at the hotel over the decades.
 Today, as guests walk into the lobby, they can look down and see the original bricks.
 In the entrance of the lobby as well as throughout the hotel, the "four sacred directions" symbols are present as a tribute to the area's Native American culture and beliefs.
-The same symbols is found in many places through the Hotel Alex Johnson and is reflected in its one-of-a-kind chandeliers made of war spears.
+The same symbols are found in many places through the Hotel Alex Johnson and reflected in its one-of-a-kind chandeliers made of war spears.
 This unique lighting fixture has hung from decorative rafters for over 80 years.
 Throughout the hotel, newspaper clippings and photos from past events throughout Rapid City's history are present for the enjoyment of its guests.

 The Hotel Alex Johnson is truly a South Dakota treasure.
 As guests learn more about the hotel's rich past, the more they can begin to understand why it is one of the most historic hotels in America.